-Dr. Molly Cinnamon, Dean of Students & Music – Joined FHC in 2014
+Molly Cinnamon, Music – Joined FHC in 2014

-Mrs. Donna Hays, Athletic Director and PE – Joined FHC in 2010
+Donna Hays, Athletic Director – Joined FHC in 2010

 Mrs. Hays has a Bachelor of Science degree in Physical Education from DePaul University.
 Mrs. Hays has taught PE and coached at both the high school and elementary school levels in different socio-economic and multi-cultural areas, as well as coaching cheerleading.
 She feels blessed to be a part of the Faith Hope community.